 One of the Society's objectives is to foster and promote its youth.
 Branches are encouraged to conduct youth events or youth training days or camps.
-It is essential to arrange for the services of one of the Society's Accredited Coaches or a Coach Accredited with another organisation such as EFA.
-A list of the current Accredited Coaches is available on the Society's website - www.ashs.com.au.
-Refer to Section 7.3 Conducting Training Schools and Youth Camps for additional information.
+It is essential to conduct the event under an Accredited ASHS Branch Facilitator and to use coaches who are ASHS Members or non-members who hold the relevant Accreditation with other organisations such as EFA, Polocrosse or campdrafting.
+Refer to Section 6.3 Conducting Training Schools and Youth Camps for additional information.

 There is no equestrian sport that the Australian Stock Horse will not excel at, given equal opportunity and training.
 The breed has many excellent proven bloodlines for various disciplines.
-The following is a list of types of events Branches may consider supporting through sponsorship of Australian Stock Horse prizes or ribbons:
+The following is a list of types of events Branches and Management Councils may consider supporting through sponsorship of Australian Stock Horse prizes or ribbons:

 - Agricultural Shows

 - Polocrosse

+- Campdrafting

 - Polo

 - Pony Club

-- Australian Light Horse
+- Interschools

 - Endurance

 - Harness/Carriage Driving

-- Tentpegging
+- Tent pegging

-- FEI Disciplines Dressage/Showjumping/Eventing
+- FEI Disciplines Dressage/Show jumping/Eventing

 - Stockman's Challenges